-As a Long Island divorce mediator and divorce attorney, we know that divorce mediation offers a better way to end your marriage and move on with your life by minimizing the emotional and financial strain that often accompany other types of proceedings.
+As a divorce mediator on Long Island and divorce attorney, we know that divorce mediation offers a better way to end your marriage and move on with your life by minimizing the emotional and financial strain that often accompany other types of proceedings.
 Our divorce mediators’ Nassau County, Suffolk County on Long Island goals are always to keep the process of ending your marriage from becoming adversarial and enable you to complete the process quickly, easily, inexpensively and with the least amount of stress on all the parties involved, including your children.

 Divorce Mediators, Long Island Keep Your Divorce Private

 Divorce mediation with the law firm of Hornberger Verbitsky, P.C. is a private, voluntary process that helps you resolve the issues involved in ending your marriage without the time, stress and expense of litigation in court.
 Our experienced divorce mediators in Nassau County, Suffolk County, Long Island, NY help guide you through this process without taking sides or imposing any decisions upon you or your spouse.